 I'm solution oriented and continuously noticing how the world around us can be improved.
 UX Design and Research allows me to come up with solutions for less than optimal situations.

-I first discovered UX working in the photo department at Pearson.
-I was tracking thousands of images and their rights and permissions.
-I inherited a tracking system that didn't even have thumbnails!
-After I customized the photo databases to locate images more easily I saw the positive impact efficiency and ease of use- I was hooked.
-I knew then that I wanted to work to make things easier to use.
+I first discovered UX working when I inherited and customized the databases I relied on to locate data more easily.
+I experienced first hand the positive impact of the improved efficiency and ease of use and was hooked.
+I decided then that I wanted to dedicate my time to work to make things easier to use.

-I returned to school to study human factors in information design at Bentley Univ. to get a deep understanding of the of science behind human interactions and perception.
+I returned to school to study human factors in information design at Bentley University to get a deep understanding of the of science behind human interactions and perception.

 For me, user research is a perfect blend of anticipation, planning ahead, curiosity, and connecting the dots.

 I am keenly aware of business goals and continuously looking for opportunities to demonstrate the ROI of User Experience and I strive to make a positive impact.